 - It’s not all about you.

 When we experience rejection, we tend to assign the blame to ourselves.
 We are not sufficient or adequate.
-There’s a famous quote by Dita Von Teese that goes: “You can be the ripest, juiciest peach in the world, and there’s still going to be somebody who hates peaches”.
-It reminds us of something very important.
+There’s a famous quote by Dita Von Teese that goes: “You can be the ripest, juiciest peach in the world, and there’s still going to be somebody who hates peaches.”
+It reminds us of something fundamental.
 More than often, it’s really not about us.
-Other people’s rejection is just that–an expression of their own preferences, that has nothing to do with our own worth.
+Other people’s rejection is just that–an expression of their own preferences that has nothing to do with our own worth.

 - Let Go of Shame.